 Fessehaye also takes me on a night tour of Asmara.
 It’s kind of him, but I can’t see much, as there is partial power cut, most of the street lighting isn’t working and none of the buildings are illuminated.
 The piece de resistance is a patchy panorama from the top pf a hill.

 Next, the gorges and mountains around Asmara.

 I tried to visit Eritrea in 2012, but my visa never arrived, the permission stuck in Asmara for well over a month.
-The trip was called off two days before and I went to St Kitts instead.
+The trip was called off two days before I was due to leave and I went to St Kitts instead.
 The tour company withheld a large chunk of the monies I had paid ‘for irrecoverable expenses’ and I lost the cost of the flights too.
 I’ve been visa traumatised and Eritrea phobic ever since.
 So, it was with trepidation, that I decided to give it another go.

 The process is different now.
 You have to make an appointment at the embassy and turn up in person to be vetted and fill in forms.
 Your mobile phone is confiscated, and all the doors have security locks on them.
 Nevertheless, the process is more efficient than the visa company I used previously.
 Much to my amazement, my visa is back within two weeks.
 The onus is on me to call to check and I have to travel up to Islington to collect it again.
 But it’s all remarkably straightforward.
 I’m off to visit what is often referred to as the Hermit Kingdom or the North Korea of Africa.
 I've read that you can't travel anywhere without the requisite permit and there are secret police all over.

 Entry in Asmara is relatively stress free, although I’m rounded up as ‘a non-native’ and made to hand over my passport as I go in the door at airport immigration.
 A little man goes off to check my visa is valid.
 Then I’m allowed to join the back of the (long) immigration lines.